I am currently taking bookings for Summer term 2015 and for the next academic year.

 I have done author visits in schools all over England and West Africa, from Dagenham to Dakar and from pre-kindergarten to A-level.
 Teachers often remark on my ability to engage effectively with young people of different ages.
 I love talking with young people about the writer’s craft and helping them to develop their ideas into workable stories.
 Although I live in Burkina Faso, West Africa, I do come back to the UK from time to time.
-I am next available for school visits in the UK in October 2013.
-I charge standard Society of Authors rates: £350 for a full day (4 sessions) and £250 for a half day (2 sessions).
+I am next available for school visits in the UK in September 2014.
+I charge standard Society of Authors rates.

 Here are some examples of the talks and workshops I do in schools.
 All of these sessions can be adapted to the particular needs and goals of any class.

 - How to write an exciting adventure story – This talk deals with characterization, story arc and suspense, and contains many practical tips for students’ own adventure stories, such as this age-old advice: ‘Chase your character up a tree and then throw stones at him!’
 I have also given this talk in the form of a workshop, with students working on the bones of a story during the session.
 Here is a blog post about my Year 7 writing workshop on How to Write a Thriller